benmvp/slides/2020/flashback/webdev.md

 NOTES:
 - Then Firebug came along and it changed the game in 2006/2007
 - May never have even heard of it
-- It was originally a Firefox extension
+- It was originally a extension to Firefox
   * Got me to move from IE to FF at the time
-  * And let you *see* the CSS and debug the JS!
+  * And it let you **see** the CSS and **debug** the JS!
   * Could change CSS values w/o refreshing the page!
   * Truly revolutionary!
   * Paved the way for our amazing web inspectors today
-- I don't think "Web 2.0" with AJAX happens w/o the debugging from Firebug
+- I don't think "Web 2.0" with the AJAX revolution happens w/o the debugging from Firebug
-- Henri gave a great breakdown of web inspectors before lunch

 /////
 <!-- .slide: data-background="url(../../img/webdev/rodolfo-mari-81201-unsplash.jpg) no-repeat center" data-background-size="cover" -->